Asymptotically rigid mapping class groups II: strand diagrams and nonpositive curvature: Nonpositive curvature

 Assume for contradiction that there exists a square in $M(\mathcal{P},w)$ with two opposite edges one of them being top and the other bottom.
 Then one of the configurations illustrated by Figure~\ref{SquaresTwo} occurs. \begin{itemize} \item In the first configuration, the sequence of bottom forests indexing the vertices of our cycle is of the form $B,B,B,B,B \backslash \{b\}$.
 Since $B$ cannot coincide with $B \backslash \{b\}$, we get a contradiction. \item In the second configuration, the sequence of top forests indexing the vertices of our cycle is of the form $A, A,A,A, A \backslash c(a)$.
 Since $A$ cannot coincide with $A{\setminus} c(a)$, we get a contradiction. \item In the third configuration, the sequence of top forests indexing the vertices of our cycle, starting from bottom left vertex $v$, is of the form $A,A \cup c(a), A \cup c(a), A\cup c(a), (A \cup c(a)) \backslash c(a')$.
 Because $A$ must agree with $(A \cup c(a) ) \backslash c(a')$, necessarily $a=a'$.
 It follows that the two edges starting from $v$ coincide, a contradiction. \item In the fourth configuration, the sequence of top forests indexing the vertices of our cycle is of the form $A,A,A,A \cup c(a),A \cup c(a) \cup c(a')$.
 Since $A$ cannot coincide with $A \cup c(a) \cup c(a')$, we get a contradiction. \end{itemize} This concludes the proof of our claim.

 Now assume that $M(\mathcal{P},w)$ contains a copy of $K_{3,2}$.
 Let $a$ and $b$ denote the two vertices of degree $3$ in $K_{3,2}$.
 As a consequence of Lemma~\ref{lem:Translate}, we can assume without loss of generality that the three oriented edges containing $a$ are top and go away from $a$.
+Indeed, Lemma~\ref{lem:Translate} shows that we can assume that $a$ is represented by a diagram whose bottom forest is trivial, and the only way to increase the height of such a vertex is to perform a top contraction.
 It follows from Lemma~\ref{lem:ParallelOrientation} and Claim~\ref{claim:ParallelTopBottom} that our configuration is all illustrated by Figure~\ref{SquaresTwo}.
 Then we can find a $\mathcal{P}$-forest $A$ and vertices $u_1,u_2,v_1,v_2,w_1,w_2$ such that $a$ is indexed by the top forest $A$, $b$ by the top forest

 while the three other vertices are indexed by the top forests $A \cup c(u_1)$, $A \cup c(v_1)$, and $A \cup c(w_1)$.
 Necessarily, $\{u_1,u_2\}=\{v_1,v_2\}=\{w_1,w_2\}$.
 So $u_1=v_1$ or $v_1=w_1$ or $u_1=w_1$.
 In each case, we deduce that, in our copy of $K_{3,2}$, two vertices of degree $2$ coincide, a contradiction.
 This completes the proof of our lemma. \end{proof}